 James Cheesman was called to serve as Associate Pastor at FBC Farmersville

-ministry of the church.
-He also helps in other ministry areas and loves
+of the church.
+He also helps in other ministry areas and loves teaching,

-teaching, discipleship, and missions.
-James lives in Farmersville with his
+discipleship, and missions.
+James lives in Farmersville with his wife, Megan,

-wife, Megan, who is also a church musician and a piano teacher.
-James met
+who is also a church musician and a piano teacher.
+James met Megan, who is

-Megan, who is originally from Canada, in Fort Worth, where they were married
+originally from Canada, in Fort Worth, where they were married in January 2015.

-for music in James from an early age.
-James plays the piano, guitar,
+James from an early age.
+James plays the piano, guitar, French horn, mandolin,

-music.
-Sheet music, chord charts, lead sheets, and recordings of
+chord charts, lead sheets, and recordings of several other original songs and

-seminary choirs, men's ensembles, youth choirs, and church choirs in
+choirs, men's ensembles, youth choirs, and church choirs in Texas, Georgia, New

 After graduating from Cuero High School, James attended